web-masons/Cornerstone/doc/CONTRIBUTING.md

 The project is attempting to walk a fine line between making a lot of best practices easier for you while not telling you what to do and how to do it.
 If it's not your cup of tea, no hard feelings!
-Though feedback and constructive critisism is always welcome!
+Though feedback and constructive criticism is always welcome!

 ## The Basics